Collineation varieties of tensors: Stratification of tensor spaces via collineation varieties

 The statement on the degrees follows because the three components $\scrF^i_{2, S_{(1,2)}}$, for $i = 1,2,3$, are isomorphic: they can be obtained one from the other by permuting the tensor factors.
 Moreover, $f_9$ and $\tilde{f}_{12}$ have no common factors, therefore $\deg \calQ_3 = 9\cdot 12$ by B\'ezout's Theorem.
 We conclude

 \end{proof}

-We conclude this section by pointing out that overall the study of invariants of collineation varieties defines new invariants of tensors, different from other known invariants.
-Considering rank and tensor border rank, as two fundamental invariants of a tensor with many applications, it is known that tensors in $\bbC^3 \otimes \bbC^3 \otimes \bbC^3$ are rank and border rank bounded by $5$ \cite{BreHu:Kruskal333rank5}.
-Inside this tensor space, $\sigma_3(\bbP^2 \times \bbP^2 \times \bbP^2)$ parametrizes tensors of border rank at most $3$, though the tensors of border rank at most $4$ form a hypersurface of degree $9$, cut out by the determinant of the Strassen flattening.
-In \cite[Sec.
-4]{ConMic:CharNumChromNumTensors}, further relations between tensor rank and collineation varieties have been explored.
-Here we exhibit two tensors of border rank $4$ and rank $5$ with different collineation varieties.
+We conclude this section observing that even in the small space $\bbC^3 \otimes \bbC^3 \otimes \bbC^3$, the collineation varieties define a finer invariant than tensor rank.
+It is known that tensors in $\bbC^3 \otimes \bbC^3 \otimes \bbC^3$ have rank and border rank bounded by $5$ \cite{BreHu:Kruskal333rank5}.
+Inside this tensor space, $\sigma_3(\bbP^2 \times \bbP^2 \times \bbP^2)$ parametrizes tensors of border rank at most $3$.
+Tensors of border rank at most $4$ form a hypersurface of degree $9$, cut out by the determinant of the Strassen flattening, that is the invariant $f_9$ mentioned before, see also \cite[Sec.
+5.1]{ChrGesJen}.
+We exhibit two tensors of border rank $4$ and rank $5$ with different collineation varieties.
 Consider

 One can verify $\rank(\Str(T_1)) = \rank(\Str(T_2)) = 8$, which guarantees that $T_1,T_2$ have border rank $4$.
 Moreover, one can show that $T_1,T_2$ have rank $5$: the upper bound is immediate whereas the lower bound is slightly involved and relies on the \emph{substitution method} of \cite{AlFoTs:TensorRankLowerUpperBounds}, see also \cite[Sec.
 5.3]{Lan:GeometryComplThBook}.
-A direct check shows that $\scrC^1_2(T_1)$ is the quadric surface, whereas the other collineation varieties are rational normal scrolls.
-On the other hand, all three collineation varieties of $T_2$ are rational normal scrolls.
+A direct check shows that $\scrC^1_2(T_1)$ is the quadric surface, whereas $\scrC^i_2(T_1)$ are rational normal scrolls for $i=2,3$.
+On the other hand, $\scrC^i(T_2)$ are rational normal scrolls for every $i=1,2,3$.
 This shows an example of two tensors of border rank $4$, rank $5$, such that the triples of collineation varieties are different.
 In particular, the values of rank and border rank do not determine the collineation varieties of the tensor.